 He has been a familiar face on many of our cycle tours since then!
 Over the years Steve has guided for Skedaddle in far-flung places all over the world, from Chile to India, Cuba and Morocco.
 That’s not including more than 50 Scottish trips he’s conquered in that time too.

 Steve now heads our UK logistics base, the hub where everything hands-on at Skedaddle gets looked after, including bikes, vehicles and equipment.
 He was also integral to helping set up our annual guide training, ensuring our global team get qualifications that are recognised all over the world.

-When he’s not fixing bikes, he can still be found guiding several of our cycle tours!
-Including our Lake District adventures in the UK…
+When he’s not fixing bikes, he can still be found guiding several of our cycle tours, including our Lake District adventures in the UK…

 – Have you always been adventurous?

 I always wanted a bicycle and when I was 10 my dad bought me one.
-I then frightened by parents to death by going off on it for 2 days!
+I then frightened my parents to death by going off on it for 2 days!
 I haven’t looked back since and just love exploring by bike, wild camping overnight.
 In fact, that’s how a lot of Skedaddle tours have been designed over the years.

 I think there was always something in me that wanted to be adventurous.
 To me, adventure is all about the planning, just as the famous saying goes: ‘by failing to prepare, you are preparing to fail’.

 – Tell us a bit about why you love the Lake District?